azdavis/azdavis.net/posts/en/lambda-cube.md

 | $\lambda \omega$       | System $F\omega$             | ✓   | ✓   | ✓   | ×   |
 | $\lambda C$            | Calculus of constructions    | ✓   | ✓   | ✓   | ✓   |

-Once we reach the calculus of constructions, the distinction between types and terms somewhat disappears, since each may freely appear in both themselves and the other.
+Once we reach the calculus of constructions (CoC), the distinction between types and terms somewhat disappears, since each may freely appear in both themselves and the other.
 Indeed, as powerful as the CoC is, it has a very sparse syntax of
 terms:

 $$